willembeltman/EntityFrameworkZip/README.md

 All entities must implement the IEntity interface (with at least an Id property)

-Foreign key relationships can be automatically managed
+Foreign key relationships are automatically managed

 ---